 It is highly suggested that students seeking to earn an online degree in civil engineering look into programs that are accredited by ABET because the curriculum meets specific requirements that professional organizations and colleges hold in high regard, as well as gives students an advantage in the civil engineering field.
 Students can obtain quality employment and licensure in addition to establishing a firm foundation for earning an advanced degree toward civil engineering.
 Read More

-Overview of Available Online Civil Engineering Degrees
+Comprehensive List of Accredited Online Schools - Civil Engineering Degrees (39)

 Breaking into the civil engineering field is more effective with a bachelor’s degree because it is often required for a civil engineer position.
 A bachelor's of science (B.S.) in civil engineering provides a general, yet well-rounded, basis of engineering knowledge and course work is heavily geared toward scientific and technical studies, such as geology, physics, and construction management.
 Those looking to broaden professional opportunities into consulting or senior-level management jobs should continue their studies by obtaining an online master's degree in civil engineering.
 A master's degree program expands on the aspects of civil engineering and examines particular areas with greater detail, such as construction engineering, hydrogeology, and finite physics.
 Pursuing a master's often requires a dedicated amount of field study.
 Earning a master's degree is also a prudent course of study for civil engineers seeking a higher level of certification and licensure.